 A class-based decorator that works perfectly on standalone functions will produce a TypeError: missing 1 required positional argument: 'self' the moment you apply it to an instance method.
 This is not a bug in your decorator.
 It is a consequence of how Python turns plain functions into bound methods through the descriptor protocol -- a mechanism that class-based decorators bypass unless you explicitly implement it.
-This article explains the problem from the ground up, shows why function-based decorators do not have this issue, and walks through every approach for fixing it in class-based decorators.
+These Python tutorials cover this problem from the ground up, show why function-based decorators do not have this issue, and walk through every approach for fixing it in class-based decorators.

 To understand the problem, you first need to understand what Python does when you access a method on an instance.
 When you write obj.method(), Python does not simply look up a function and call it.
 It invokes the descriptor protocol, which transforms the function into a bound method with self pre-filled.
 This transformation is the critical step that class-based decorators inadvertently disable.